Espresso pot – instructions for beginners and professionals

 Which coffee for the espresso pot?

 In principle, almost all types of coffee are suitable for the espresso pot.
-If you like it typically Italian, you can opt for darker roasts with a Robusta content – the coffee then becomes particularly dark and full-bodied.
-However, blends made from 100 percent Arabica with a medium roast are also very suitable for the espresso pot – the chocolatey notes tend to come through here.
-It can be difficult with light roasts with fruity, delicate aromas, as these are more suitable for filter preparations, but here too it is worth trying.
+If you like it typically Italian, choose darker roasts with a Robusta content – the coffee then becomes particularly dark and full.
+However, blends made from 100% Arabica with a medium roast are also very suitable for the espresso pot – the chocolatey notes tend to come through here.
+If you like it more adventurous and don’t shy away from fresh, acidic coffee, you can also choose a lighter, fruitier roast.

 Here are the Coffeechecker recommendations for the espresso pot: